 Executive Cyber Security Awareness Training Course

-This course offers leaders and managers an overview of the issues and activities related to cybersecurity.
+This program offers leaders and managers a comprehensive overview of the key issues and activities within the cybersecurity landscape.

-Participants will gain insights into various topics that will enhance their knowledge and improve their executive decision-making regarding cybersecurity threats.
+Executives will gain insights across various topics to strengthen their knowledge base and refine executive decision-making capabilities concerning cyber threats.

-- Understand the Internet and social network privacy.
+- Comprehend internet privacy and social network security

-- Become more familiar with the cyber laws that safeguard privacy.
+- Gain familiarity with cyber laws that safeguard privacy

 - Interactive lectures and discussions.